Softball: History

+Early history

 The earliest known softball game was played in Chicago, Illinois, on Thanksgiving Day, 1887.
 It took place at the Farragut Boat Club at a gathering to hear the outcome of the Yale University and Harvard University football game.
 When the score was announced and bets were settled, a Yale alumnus threw a boxing glove at a Harvard supporter.
-The Harvard fan grabbed a stick and swung at the rolled up glove.
+The Harvard fan grabbed a stick and swung at the rolled-up glove.
 George Hancock, a reporter there, called out "Play ball!" and the game began, with the boxing glove tightened into a ball, a broom handle serving as a bat.
 This first contest ended with a score of 41–40.
 The ball, being soft, was fielded barehanded.

-Hancock is credited as the game's inventor for his development of a 17" ball and an undersized bat in the next week.
+Hancock is credited as the game's inventor for his development of a 17-inch ball and an undersized bat in the next week.
 The Farragut Club soon set rules for the game, which spread quickly to outsiders.
 Envisioned as a way for baseball players to maintain their skills during the winter, the sport was called "Indoor Baseball".
-Under the name of "Indoor-Outdoor", the game moved outside in the next year, and the first rules were published in 1889.
+Under the name of "Indoor-Outdoor," the game moved outside in the next year, and the first rules were published in 1889.

-In 1895 Lewis Rober, Sr. of Minneapolis organized outdoor games as exercise for firefighters; this game was known as kitten ball (after the first team to play it), lemon ball, or diamond ball.
+In 1895, Lewis Rober Sr. of Minneapolis organized outdoor games as exercise for firefighters; this game was originally known as kitten ball.
 Rober's version of the game used a ball 12 in in circumference, rather than the 16 in ball used by the Farragut club, and eventually the Minneapolis ball prevailed, although the dimensions of the Minneapolis diamond were passed over in favor of the dimensions of the Chicago one.
 Rober may not have been familiar with the Farragut Club rules.
 Fire Station No. 19 in Minneapolis, Rober's post from 1896 to 1906, was listed on the National Register of Historic Places in part for its association with the sport's development.
-The first softball league outside the United States was organized in Toronto in 1897.
+The first softball league outside the United States was organized in Toronto, Ontario, in 1897.